Bryan Hughes (politician): Impeachment of Ken Paxton

 In May 2023, Hughes became a central figure in the impeachment of Ken Paxton, the sitting Texas Attorney General.
 In the second of twenty articles of impeachment filed on May 25, the Republican-led House General Investigating Committee found that Paxton improperly arranged for Hughes to request a legal opinion to help Paxton's friend and political donor, land developer Nate Paul, avert foreclosure sales of business properties.
 Paxton then concealed his arrangement with Hughes, the committee said, characterizing Hughes as a "straw requestor".
 Hughes's actions were a potential complication in the impeachment trial to be conducted by the Senate because it seemed likely that Hughes would testify as a witness at the trial, but under normal Texas rules of court procedure, a material witness may not serve as a juror.
 Hughes did not state whether he would recuse himself from voting on the articles of impeachment.

 On September 6, 2023, during Paxton's trial, Ryan Bangert, one of the whistleblowers who called attention to Paxton's relationship with Paul, testified that there was no evidence that Hughes knew beforehand that the legal opinion he requested was intended to benefit any specific person.

 On September 16, 2023, Hughes voted to acquit Paxton of all sixteen of the articles of impeachment he faced in the Senate trial.
 Paxton was acquitted of all sixteen articles and he was reinstated in office.

 Environmental, Social, and Governance (ESG) financing

 Hughes, sent letters to investment giants BlackRock, State Street Global Advisors, and The Vanguard Group, along with Institutional Shareholder Services Inc on Aug.
-10, 2022, requesting documentation related to the companies' decision-making involving their respective ESG practices.
+10, 2022, requesting documentation related to the companies' decision-making involving their respective environmental, social, and governance practices.